 To download a file:

-This will download to your current directory, the one you were in locally before you logged in to the server.
-To download to a specific local directory (on Windows):
+This will download to your current directory – the one you were in locally before you logged in to the server.
+To download to a specific local directory:

 To copy directories, you have to add the

-Remember to add a name for the new directory you want to create locally, like “Desktop\bin” in this case.
-If you would use
+Remember to add a name for the new directory you want to create locally, like “/home/username/Desktop/bin” in this case.
+If you use

-get -r /bin Desktop, files would be copied directly on the Desktop.
-It’s the files that are copied, not the directory itself.
+get -r /bin /home/username/Desktop, files will be copied directly on the Desktop.
+Note that t’s the files that are copied and not the directory itself.

 Uploading files or directories follows the same principles.
-The only exception is that paths are reversed, meaning you first specify the local file/directory and then the remote path.
+The only exception is that paths are reversed, meaning you first specify the local file/directory, then the remote path.

-When uploading directories (recursive), remember that the same rule as in the previous section applies: it’s actually the files in the directory that are copied, not the directory itself.
-So specify a new name for a directory you want to copy those files to.
+When uploading directories (recursive), remember that the same rule from the previous section applies: it’s actually the files in the directory that are copied and not the directory itself.
+Specify a new name for a directory you want to copy those files to.

-This would create a new directory called “bin” on the remote side.
+This creates a new directory called “bin” on the remote side.

-When you transfer a large file, if it gets interrupted, you can resume by replacing the previous command with
+When you transfer a large file that gets interrupted, you can resume by replacing the previous command with

-get.
-Just make sure you use the exact same paths you used last time, so that source and destination match exactly.
+reget.
+Just make sure you use the same paths you used last time so that the source and destination match exactly.